Beginner suitability · Updated May 2026

 Is OLSP good for total beginners?

-Do I need affiliate marketing experience to use OLSP?
+Do I need affiliate marketing experience?

 No. The training assumes zero prior knowledge.
-You'll learn the affiliate model and the social media playbook from inside the platform.

-How much time do I need to spend daily?
+How much time daily?

-What's the biggest mistake beginners make?
+What's the biggest beginner mistake?

 Can I do OLSP part-time around a day job?

-What if I'm not comfortable being on camera?
+What if I'm not comfortable on camera?

 Decide from inside the system, not from a sales page